ljyou001/multicoder-auth/README.md

 - **🔐 Unified Authentication**: One consistent API for all AI providers
 - **👤 Profile Management**: Easily switch between different development contexts
+- **🖥️ GUI & CLI Options**: Choose between intuitive desktop app or powerful command-line tools
 - **🔄 Auto Migration**: Seamlessly migrates from legacy configurations
 - **🌍 Cross-Platform**: Works on Windows, macOS, and Linux
-- **🛠️ Developer-Friendly**: CLI tools, programmatic API, and rich examples
+- **🛠️ Developer-Friendly**: Desktop app, CLI tools, programmatic API, and rich examples
 - **🔌 Extensible**: Plugin-based architecture for adding new providers

 ## Key Features

+### Desktop GUI Application
+Modern Tauri-based desktop application for visual profile management:
+- **Intuitive Interface**: User-friendly GUI for all profile operations
+- **Visual Status Dashboard**: See authentication status and active profiles at a glance
+- **One-Click Operations**: Create, switch, and manage profiles without typing commands
+- **Cross-Platform Native**: Native performance on Windows, macOS, and Linux
+- **No CLI Required**: Perfect for users who prefer graphical interfaces

 ### Profile-Aware Credential Management
 Isolate credentials by profile with automatic migration from legacy `multicoder` and `unycode` configurations.
 Each profile maintains its own set of provider credentials, making it easy to manage multiple accounts or environments.